 - ships products through one or more jurisdictions, including special economic zones, with no apparent economic rationale

-- makes transactions that involve repeatedly amended or frequently extended letters of credit
+- makes transactions that involve repeatedly amended or extended letters of credit

 Serious financial and organised crimes